-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024

 Property and equipment (Continued...)

 Subsequent costs

 The cost of replacing part of an item of property and equipment is recognized in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Company and its costs can be measured reliably.
 The carrying amount of the replaced part is derecognized.
 The costs of the day-to-day servicing of property and equipment are recognized in the consolidated statement of loss and comprehensive loss as incurred.